Love and a Bullet

 Love and a Bullet is a 2002 action film starring American rapper Treach of Naughty by Nature.
-It was released to theaters on August 30, 2002 and was directed by Ben Ramsey and Kantz.
+It was released to theaters on August 30, 2002 by TriStar Pictures and was directed by Ben Ramsey and Kantz.

 Plot

 While staking out his next assignment, the innocent girlfriend of his notorious boss, contract killer Malik (Treach) reflects on the dark path he's chosen but cannot escape.
 Torn between his sense of duty and his newfound sense of humanity, he finds that the only way out is a perilous showdown with men who are every bit as cold-blooded as he is.